-Rathbone, Perry T.
+Full Name: Rathbone, Perry T.

-Germantown, PA, USA
+Place Born: Germantown, Adams, PA, USA

-Cambridge, MA, USA
+Place Died: Cambridge, Middlesex, MA, USA

 Lee Gatch.
 New York: American Federation of Arts.
 1960; Mississippi Panorama: the Life and Landscape of the Father of Waters and its Great tributary, the Missouri.
 St. Louis: City Art Museum of St. Louis, 1950; Westward the Way: the Character and Development of the Louisiana Territory as seen by Artists and Writers of the Nineteenth Century.
 St. Louis: City Art Museum of St. Louis/Walker Art Center, Minneapolis, 1954; The Forsyth Wickes Collection, Boston, Museum of Fine Arts.
 Greenwich, CT: New York Graphic Society, 1968; Max Beckmann 1948: City Art Museum of St. Louis Retrospective Exhibition Organized by City Art Museum of St. Louis.
 St. Louis: The City Art Museum, 1948; In Memoriam: Max Beckmann, 12.2 1884 – 27.12.
 1950.
 Frankfurt am Main: K.G.
 Lohse, 1953.